The Ten Best Clubs in Wynwood

-On any given weekend, Wynwood — Miami's former industrial district-turned-trendy arts hub — is crawling with revelers in search of a fun spot to party and a selfie in front of a mural.
-Though the most exclusive clubs are still mostly located in Miami Beach, the mainland is where the real fun happens.
+On any given weekend, Wynwood — Miami's former industrial district–turned–trendy arts hub — is crawling with revelers in search of a fun spot to party and a selfie in front of a mural.
+Though the most exclusive clubs are still mainly located in Miami Beach, the mainland is where the real fun happens.

-From taco shops to bars, these are the ten best places to party in Wynwood:
+From taco shops to bars, these are the ten best places to party in Wynwood.

 1. The Electric Pickle.
-Fruit at Publix has a shelf life longer than most clubs in Miami.
-But the Electric Pickle — affectionately known as the Pickle — has withstood the test of time and has been a Wynwood favorite since 2009.
-It was dubbed best dance club by New Times in 2017, in part because the 305's party people have spent the past nine years sweating and ass-shaking to dance music ranging from techno to house at this dark and sexy cornerstone.
-Though Miami offers no shortage of places to party every night, New Times singled the Pickle out as the best place to party on a Tuesday at its upstairs party, the Love Below.
-In true Miami fashion, the club's first floor recently got a face-lift and is now Melinda's, a restaurant that specializes in artisanal mezcals and nachos.
-Electric Pickle, you're the MVP.
+Produce at Publix has a shelf life longer than most clubs in Miami.
+But the Electric Pickle has withstood the test of time and remained a Wynwood favorite since 2009.
+But after nearly ten years of sweating and ass-shaking at this dance institution, the neighborhood's longest-running nightclub will close its doors in June 2019.
+Pay your respects and spend one last decadent night dancing in the upstairs Bolero Room before it closes forever.
+Long live the Pickle.
 2826 N. Miami Ave., Miami; 305-456-5613; electricpicklemiami.com.

 2. Gramps.
 Think of Gramps as your kid who's on the honor roll: You're proud of their above-average success, and you just can't stop boasting about their accomplishments.
-A pillar in Miami's music scene, this Wynwood gem has consistently booked some of the best shows in town and has been ranked on New Times' lists of Miami's best outdoor music venues and Miami's best rock clubs.
-Its backroom, Shirley's, was also named the best intimate spot to catch live music.
-The orange bar on NW 24th Street is divided into three areas: The main room is equipped with a large bar, comfy booths, and arcade games.
+A pillar of Miami's music scene, this Wynwood gem has consistently booked some of the best shows in town and has been ranked on New Times' lists of Miami's best outdoor music venues and best rock clubs.
+Its backroom, Shirley's, was also named best intimate spot to catch live music.
+The squat orange spot on NW 24th Street is divided into three areas: The main room is equipped with a large bar, comfy booths, and arcade games.
 Shirley's is where you can catch smaller shows, while the larger ones are usually held on the spacious patio, which boasts a covered dance area, an additional bar, and a pizza stand.
-Double Stubble, the bar's Thursday-night LGBT dance party and drag show, is where you'll find the real Wynwood fun.
-176 NW 24th St., Miami; 305-699-2669; gramps.com.
+Double Stubble, the bar's Thursday-night dance party

 3. Las Rosas.
-Though technically not in Wynwood, Miami's newest rock 'n' roll bar on NW Seventh Avenue in Allapattah is just a hop, skip, and a jump west of the epicenter of the vibrant arts district.
-There's free parking behind the bar — try finding that in Wynwood, yuppies.
-Whether your'e looking to shoot some pool, play arcade games, or catch local bands at its adjacent space — B-Side — this dimly lit spot with a dive-bar vibe supplies nothing but the essentials.
-Grab a seat at one of the booths in the main room, throw back a few tequila cocktails, and escape the Wynwood chaos at this low-key neighborhood spot.
+Though technically not in Wynwood, this rock bar on NW Seventh Avenue in Allapattah is just a hop, skip, and a jump west of the epicenter of the vibrant arts district.
+There's free parking behind the bar — try finding that in Wynwood.
+Whether you're looking to shoot some pool, play arcade games, or catch local bands in Las Rosas' backroom, this dimly lit spot with a dive-bar vibe supplies nothing but the essentials.
+Grab a seat at one of the booths in the main room, throw back a few tequila cocktails, and escape the Wynwood chaos at this low-key neighborhood joint.
 The backyard also offers plenty of seating.
 2898 NW Seventh Ave., Miami; 786-780-2700; lasrosasbar.com.

+4. Barter.
+Feeling thirsty and have a bunch of old stuff hanging around your house that you want to purge?
+Here’s your chance to trade your vintage items at Wynwood’s new hangout, Barter, for a chance to score a bar tab.
+The indoor/outdoor spot, opened in December 2018 in the former King Automotive repair shop, serves lunch, dinner, and tasty cocktails, along with a solid rotation of weekly programming.
+Now's the time to start sweet-talking your

+5. Rácket.
+This superchic cocktail bar, located on NW 24th Street just steps from Gramps, is an upscale spot to sip craft cocktails.
+A sophisticated reprieve from the area's boisterous weekend antics, Rácket is by far one of the area's nicest spots to hang.
+The elegant space, which is divided into two areas, boasts a small tiki-inspired rum and tequila bar and a few seating options in the covered atrium.
+In the main room, guests can shoot pool, play arcade games, dance to '00s hip-hop, and order drinks from what's described on Rácket's site as a "central sky-lit, live wood-edge, rolled steel island bar."
+Pero,

-4. 1-800-Lucky.
-This new Wynwood addition is by no means a traditional nightclub.
-Instead, it's a 10,000-square-foot Asian marketplace where Miamians can stuff their faces at seven food vendors, drink, dance, sing karaoke, and shop for vinyl.
-But on weekends, the one-stop shop's outdoor area near the bar turns into a dance floor equipped with a DJ.
-Be prepared to wait in a long line to enter this new hotspot.
-But when you finally get in, be sure to grab a fish-shaped ice-cream cone at Taiyaki.
+6. 1-800-Lucky.
+This Wynwood venue is by no means a traditional nightclub.
+Instead, it's a 10,000-square-foot Asian marketplace where Miamians can stuff their faces at seven food booths, drink, dance, sing karaoke, and shop for vinyl.
+But on weekends, the one-stop shop's patio near the bar turns into a dance floor equipped with a DJ.
+Be prepared to wait in a long line to enter this hot spot.
+But once you're in, don't miss the fish-shaped ice-cream cones at Taiyaki.
 143 NW 23rd St., Miami; 305-768-9826; 1-800-lucky.com.

-5. Coyo Taco.
-Not only does this neighborhood taco joint supply some of Miami's best tacos, but also hidden in the backroom lies a tiny club that was recently named one of Miami's most unlikely music venues.
-Just past the taqueria's restrooms and down the hall is a space where taco lovers can party almost every night of the week on the 200-capacity dance floor.
-If you're not quite ready for your weekend of debauchery in Wynwood to end, "staying up way past your bedtime at Coyo Taco’s Murk Mondays" is a good place to start.
+7. Coyo Taco.
+Not only does this neighborhood joint serve some of the Magic City's tastiest tacos, but also hidden in the back lies a tiny club that was named one of Miami's most unlikely music venues.
+Past the taqueria's restrooms and down the hall is a space where taco lovers can party almost every night of the week on a 200-capacity dance floor.
+If you're not quite ready for your weekend of debauchery in Wynwood to end, staying up way past your bedtime at Coyo Taco’s Murk Mondays is a good place to start.
 2300 NW Second Ave., Miami; 305-573-8228; coyo-taco.com.

-6. Rácket.
-The superchic cocktail bar, located on NW 24th Street just steps from Gramps, is an upscale spot to sip craft cocktails.
-A sophisticated reprieve from the area's boisterous weekend antics, Rácket is by far one of the area's nicest spots to hang.
-The elegant space, which is divided into two areas, boasts a small tiki-inspired rum and tequila bar and a few seating options in its covered atrium.
-In the main room, guests can shoot pool, play arcade games, dance to '00s hip-hop, and order drinks from what's described on Rácket's site as a "central sky-lit, live wood-edge, rolled steel island bar."
-Pero, like, superfancy, bro.
-150 NW 24th St., Miami; 786-637-2987; racketwynwood.com.

-7. No. 3 Social.
-South Beach meets Wynwood at this laid-back rooftop bar in the Wynwood Arcade.
-Self-described as "Wynwood's first and only rooftop lounge and event space," the intimate spot seems to appeal to a more mature crowd than some of the area's surrounding venues.
-No. 3 Social offers a spacious wooden deck for prime views, seating in the lounge's corridors both outside and inside, two bars, and a DJ booth.
-Turn your night into a proper bar crawl by also visiting Gramps and Rácket on the same street.
-50 NW 24th St., Miami; 305-748-4540; no3social.com.

 8. Wood Tavern.
 If there's one thing that remains constant in the ever-evolving neighborhood, it's this OG bar on the main strip.
 Wood is a no-frills place that has rightfully earned its stripes by offering cheap daily drink specials and a casual atmosphere.
 Find communal tables, a spacious patio, indoor and outdoor bars, games, and a range of musical selections.
-For those who don't want to break the bank on liquid courage, stop by Monday through Saturday from 5 to 8 p.m. for happy hour, when drinks are half off.
-Popular nights include Taco Tuesdays (free hard-shell tacos from 6 to 10 p.m.), Girls Rule Wednesdays (free house-brand liquors for ladies from 8 to 11 p.m.), and Backyard Boogie Sundays ($15 Red Stripe buckets from 3 p.m. to midnight).
+Popular nights include Taco Tuesdays (free Mexican street taco buffet from 6 to 9 p.m.), Girls Rule Wednesdays (free house-brand liquor for ladies from 8 to 11 p.m.), and Backyard Boogie Sundays ($25 Sunday punch pitchers and $15 Tecate buckets from 3 p.m. to midnight).
 2531 NW Second Ave., Miami; 305-748-2828; woodtavern.com.

 If you like this story, consider signing up for our email newsletters.